php-repos/phpkg-documentations/getting-started.md

 }
 ```

-By this configuration, you tell Saeghe, to map any used namespace starting with `Application` to the `src` directory
+By this configuration, it maps any used namespace starting with `Application` to the `src` directory
 and any used namespaces starting with `Tests` to your `tests` directory.

 We are going to explain more about mapping in examples.